MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 2. **Tool name**: The AI model or prompt name.
 3. **Input**: The text input of the AI model predict action for text processing models, or the value **Image** or **Document** for other models/prompts.
 4. **Output**: The GPT prompt output (model response) in the selected output format.
 5. **Used in**: The consumption source of the AI model or prompt.
-It can be Power Automate, Power Apps, Copilot Studio or Quick Test for saved but not consumed prompts.
+It can be Power Automate, Power Apps, Copilot Studio, or Quick Test for saved but not consumed prompts.
-6. **Consumption**: The numeric conspution value for the related AI model or prompt run.
+6. **Consumption**: The numeric consumption value for the related AI model or prompt run.

   More details can be shown when you select each event in the table.